-The idea of a child “day dreaming” has become a negative concept that is frowned upon in the mainstream education system.
+The idea of a child “daydreaming” has become a negative concept that is frowned upon in the mainstream education system.
 My Dad and I had a chat recently about how schooling has changed since he was a child.
 Dad pointed out that when he was young his schooling was very traditional.
 He remembered that the children were forced to sit up and pay attention all day.
 However, Dad also said; “but, at the end of the day we would go home, have afternoon tea and then play in the yard until dinner”.
 This seems to be the difference.
 When Dad was a child, children were given plenty of time to learn how to “use their own brain”.
-Playing in the yard, is not only playing, it is an opportunity for the child to experience complete freedom.
-When children are given down time without adults we give them the opportunity to think for themselves, be creative, imagine, examine, explore, take risks and problem solve.
+Playing in the yard is not only playing, but it is also an opportunity for the child to experience complete freedom.
+When children are given downtime without adults we allow them to think for themselves, be creative, imagine, examine, explore, take risks and problem solve.
 If we do not allow children to learn how to think for themselves and be comfortable with their own thoughts, how can we expect them to grow up to be adults who are critical and creative thinkers?

-Lets foster this ability in our children and provide them Montessori classrooms that foster deep concentration and most importantly provide them with opportunities to relax and reflect in between all that hard work.
+Let’s foster this ability in our children and provide them with Montessori classrooms that foster deep concentration and most importantly provide them with opportunities to relax and reflect in between all that hard work.